 In writing an inspection report, it should be well written and should follow similar characteristics, this may include describing facts such as the situation of the building, leakages of the house, problems found on the vehicle, equipment or electrical wirings.
 One of the tips that an inspector should bare in mind when writing an inspection report is to have short sentences, avoid repeating, write with clarify wherein it can be easily understood, use numbered listings or bullet forms, avoid repeating and the use of acronyms, send a short message with the first sentence if each paragraph and use a direct précises writing style.
 Proofreading should also be done before submitting your report to the upper management to ensure that what was written is legit and correct.

 Step 4: A Formal Feedback is Needed

 Responses from the upper management should be made within one or two weeks or even a month, this depends on the nature of the report.
 Most responses from the upper management should do a follow up meeting, proper documentation on the improvements, improvement report, timeline and assigned to whom.
 In order to manage follow up activities, one should consider using the original report with columns that includes the assigned to and completion.
-If there is no feedback received from the upper management, the assigned inspection team should ask for a follow up from the management.
+If there is no feedback form received from the upper management, the assigned inspection team should ask for a follow up from the management.

 Step 5: Do A Follow Up